 # 4 The fabulous tool, 1,2,3 Teach Me has changed the tab called "5,000 Phrases" to "Spanish Sentence Maker."

 #5 - As mentioned in the description of Spanish Wizards, the site frequently changes format.
 Unfortunately, one of the changes has been to remove the adorable free conversations.
 The site no longer has any free features.
 Big mistake.

 #6 - Study Spanish website has fresh new look!
 Same great tool.

 #7 - The Mixxer website address is not themixxer.com but rather https://www.language-exchanges.org/.
 The site helps you find language partners.
-Regardless of whether you found practice partners through this site or another, the lessons would be a great structure for partner practice if you wanted something more structured than conversation.
+Regardless of whether you found practice partners through this site or another, its lessons would be a great for partner practice if you wanted something more structured than conversation.